cloudbiskuit/notefort/README.md

 No matter the size of your enterprise application, you could benefit from the design and deployment principles of NoteFort to ensure scalability and resilience in the cloud.

 ## Purpose
-My primary goal is to demonstrate my expertise in cloud design and DevOps best practices.
+My primary goal is to demonstrate my expertise in cloud, DevOps and GitOps best practices.

 ## Description
 NoteFort ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.